coq/coq/doc/sphinx/addendum/implicit-coercions.rst

   * ``Funclass``, the class of functions; its objects are all the terms with a functional type, i.e. of form :g:`forall x:A,B`.

-Formally, the syntax of a classes is defined as:
+Formally, the syntax of classes is defined as:

 .. productionlist::
    class: `qualid`